 Introducing some green space into your business can work wonders, but what about maintaining it?

 Employing extra members of staff is an option, but then you would have to compare the additional financial outgoings against the productivity benefits enjoyed by your other employees.
-An alternative would be to purchase a professional irrigation system like this from ProIrrigation.com/hunter-industries/.
+An alternative would be to purchase a professional irrigation system from a company that will install it for you.

 Irrigation systems are used to cover residential and commercial spaces, so there will certainly be a system available that fits the kind of green space that you are looking to introduce in the area around your workplace.
 Something as simple as a fresh green lawn can really lift spirits in your office, particularly in the summer months, but a poorly maintained one could ultimately have the opposite effect.